-These tools can be limited in capability and features.
+These tools are only suggestions, and some are limited in capability and features.
+For example, some programs may require you to have a paid account to export as a hi-resolution file.
+We recommend creating a test document and attempting to export it as a hi-res PNG, PDF, or JPEG file before committing to any program.
 Using an industry-standard graphic design software, such as Photoshop, Illustrator or Sketch, will give students access to more design features and options for creativity.
-However, students are free to use whatever tool or software they may choose, as long as they submit their final product in a PDF format.
+However, students are free to use whatever tool or software they may choose, as long as they submit their final product in a high-resolution PNG, PDF or JPEG format.
 Remember to keep in mind that the infographic may be viewed across platforms (mobile, desktop, or print) and reproduced at different sizes.

 How to Collaborate Virtually with Your Team: If you are competing as part of a team, you may choose to collaborate virtually via conference call or video call.
 Some examples of apps to collaborate virtually include Aggie.io, Discord, Google Docs & Hangouts, Slack, Zoom.
 They are not the only available programs - there are many more options, which you can find with a simple internet search.
 These programs are listed here because they are free and easy to use.
 Some may include tools such as screen sharing and whiteboards where team members can write or sketch out ideas for others to see.
 Choose any app that works well for your team needs.

 Download printer-friendly package for the IPHE student infographic challenge here